Home AlsaceCycling in Alsace: the 3 Countries Loop

 Where to have lunch in Lörrach?
 At Fräulein Burg

 This address is the restaurant of Rötteln Castle, which I just told you about.
-During fine weather, it is very pleasant to have lunch on the terrace of the establishment, which offers a magnificent view of the surroundings.
+On sunny days, it is very pleasant to have lunch on the terrace of the establishment, which offers a magnificent view of the surroundings.

-As for the food, it is quite simple, but it is an opportunity to taste some German specialties.
-Be careful not to be caught out like us and order an Alsatian “salad” when opting for a balanced dish, because, in reality, there are no vegetables in it!
-However, the whole menu is completely in German, so if you don’t speak German, it can be slightly problematic (luckily, a lady who spoke French helped us…).
-It was also an opportunity for me to taste a “small” German beer.
+As for the food, it’s quite simple, but it’s an opportunity to taste some German specialties.
+Be careful not to be caught out like we were by ordering an Alsatian “salad” when opting for a balanced dish, because in reality, there are no vegetables in it!
+However, the whole menu is completely in German, so if you don’t speak German, it can be slightly problematic (thankfully, a lady who spoke French helped us…).
+It was also an opportunity for me to enjoy a “small” German beer.

 Restaurant Fräulein Burg